 Walking Regents Canal

 After we had wandered around the markets for a while mostly taking pictures, we started walking the Regents Canal.
 The towpath runs past Camden Lock and is well used by cyclists and joggers.
 Regents Canal links the Grand Union Canal at Paddington Basin, with the River Thames at Limehouse.
 If you are interested in the geography of the canal network, MappingLondon has a great Underground-style map that shows all of the London Waterways.
 This appeals to my map-geek sensibilities!

 Camden to London Zoo

-Walking Regents Canal like we did takes in only a small section of the extensive waterways of London and is still one of the underrated things to do in London.
+Walking Regents Canal as we did takes in only a small section of the extensive waterways of London and is still one of the underrated things to do in London.
 Darren, Rebecca and I are all fairly familiar with the city.
 However, none of us had done this particular walk in London before.
 We were all very surprised by the different side of London that walking Regents Canal reveals.
 The walk is all towpath and takes in London Zoo along the way.
 As we passed the Zoo we could see part of one of the aviaries.
 The wild birds outside were chirruping away to the Zoo birds inside.

 We passed several people on boat tours and some on kayaks.
 However, as we walked past Lisson Grove, we saw what seemed like hundreds of houseboats.
 Most of them are on permanent moorings, and the towpath is literally used as their front gardens.
 Many were decorated with plants, garden furniture, fairy lights, pompoms and one even had a tiny “library”- a row of books and an invitation to enjoy.
 The whole area is utterly charming.